RoboSupreme/RoboSupreme.github.io/README.md

-# Gunn student simulator
+# Satirical Football Game

-This is a text-based game that aims to accurately portray the life of a Gunn student.
+This is a text-based game that mocks ballon d'ors right now.